tmroyal/homunculus/README.md

 # Homunculus - a Formant Synth Plugin (JUCE, GPL3)#

 Homunculus is a free and open source synth based on a very simplified model of the human voice.
-A band limited impulse train models the glottal pulses of the vocal cords, and a bank of resonant filters models the shape of the mouth.
-While this synth can create sounds that are human, it is capable of producing a range of sounds.
+A band limited impulse train models glottal pulses, and a bank of resonant filters models the shape of the mouth, toungue, etc. While this synth can create sounds that are human, it is capable of producing a range of sounds.

 ## Using homunculus ##
+`
 ## Installation ##

 Coming soon.